 Results 1–10 of 17 for "Review"X related to "Council for Higher Education (CHEA)..."
-Refine Your Search Refine Your Search TopicTherapy (3)Document TypeReviewXYear2013 (2)2012 (2)2011 (2)Author/ContributorAuerbach, John (2)DeMattos, Susan (2)Ahbel-Rappe, Karin (1)Charles, Marilyn (1)DeMattos, Susan (1)Himes, Mavis (1) 10 more... [+] Lewis, J. Scott (1)Mattson, Mark E. (1)Mills, Jon (1)Naso, Ronald C. (1)Nierenberg, Ona (1)Pharis, Mary E. (1)Raubolt, Richard (1)Stafford, Mark (1)Tasso, Anthon F. (1)Winn, Martin (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Key Ideas for a Contemporary Psychoanalysis: Misrecognition and Recognition of the Unconscious (Book Review)This discusses the complex task of identifying and examining the key ideas for a contemporary psychoanalytic practice, and covers the problems that face the field of psychoanalysis for its future development.Review 2.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)3.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)4.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
+Refine Your Search Refine Your Search TopicTherapy (3)Children (1)Death & dying (1)Parenting (1)Document TypeReviewXYear2013 (2)2012 (2)2011 (2)Author/ContributorAuerbach, John S. (2)Ahbel-Rappe, Karin (1)Charles, Marilyn (1)DeMattos, Susan (1)Himes, Mavis (1) 10 more... [+] Lewis, J. Scott (1)Mattson, Mark E. (1)Mills, Jon (1)Naso, Ronald C. (1)Nierenberg, Ona (1)Pharis, Mary E. (1)Raubolt, Richard (1)Stafford, Mark (1)Tasso, Anthon F. (1)Winn, Martin (1)Hide details Results 1–10 of 17 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit (Book Review)Ronald C. Naso reviews the book "Lying, Cheating, and Carrying On Developmental, Clinical, and Sociocultural Aspects of Dishonesty and Deceit" by Salman Akhtar and Henri Parens.Review (January 2011)2.Traumatic Bereavement, Attachment, and Thoughts on Prevention (Book Review)Barbara Gerson reviews a book edited by Beatrice Beebe, Phyllis Cohen, Mark Sossin, and Sara Markese that explores the selective prevention program known as the Project for Mothers, Infants, and Young Children of September 11, 2001.Review 3.Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller (Book Review)Ona Nierenber reviews: Lacanian Psychotherapy: Theory and Practical Applications by Michael J. Miller.Review (January 2013)4.Masud Khan: The Myth and the Reality (Book Review)Susan DeMattos' review of Roger Willoughby's book.
 This is one of three biographies written about the life and works of Masud Khan.Review 5.Mentalizing in Clinical Practice (Book Review)The two books reviewed, the first edited by Jon Allen and Peter Fonagy, the second written by Jon Allen, Peter Fonagy, and Anthony Bateman, present discussions of mentalization for everyday clinicians, especially for those that have little or no interest in an approach that touts unapologetically its origins in psychoanalysis.Review 6.The Human Spark: The Science of Human Development (Book Review)Jerome Kagan’s book questions popular conventions developmental psychology, such as the notion that past behavior in one setting is a good predictor of future behavior in a different setting.
 Review 7.The Seduction Theory in the Twenty-First Century: Trauma, Fantasy and Reality (Book Review)Offers one opportunity to explore what is at stake with the seduction theory and the question of its contemporary relevance from a variety of perspectives.
 It is one go at making that landscape more clear.
 A deep engagement with the volume can help a reader understand better whether and how she or he wants to take a stand within it.Review (January 2011)8.Handbook of Mentalization-Based Treatment (Book Review)This book is a clear and comprehensive introduction to mentalization and its relationship to psychotherapeutic practice.Review 9.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This review briefly covers the publication history of Corsini, then tries to assess its future by comparing it to Wikipedia.Review 10.Transformative Relationships: The Control-Mastery Theory of Psychotherapy (Book Review)Based on his conviction that “relationships are inherently transformative and that the psychotherapeutic relationship is one particular type of relationship in which transformation is a primary goal,” editor Silberschatz emphasizes that control-mastery theory offers a “lucid, coherent, and powerful theory of the transformative process.”Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 17 for "Review"X related to "Council for Higher Education (CHEA)..."